 - Depreciation on equipment used in the production process

 - Property taxes on the production facility

 - Salaries of maintenance personnel

 - Salaries of the materials management staff

 - Supplies not directly associated with products (such as manufacturing forms)

 - Wages of building janitorial staff

-Since direct materials and direct labor are considered to be the only costs that directly apply to a unit of production, manufacturing overhead is (by default) all of the indirect costs of the factory.
+Since direct materials and direct labor are usually considered to be the only costs that directly apply to a unit of production, manufacturing overhead is (by default) all of the indirect costs of a factory.

 When you create financial statements, both generally accepted accounting principles and international financial reporting standards require that you assign manufacturing overhead to the cost of products, both for reporting their cost of goods sold (as reported on the income statement), and their cost within the inventory asset account (as reported on the balance sheet).
 The method of cost allocation is up to the individual company - common allocation methods are based on the labor content of a product or the square footage used by production equipment. it is also possible to use multiple allocation methods.
 Whatever allocation method used should be used on a consistent basis from period to period.

 Manufacturing overhead is also known as factory overhead, production overhead, and factory burden.